What legal rights do firefighters have if injured in the line of duty

 General Obligations Law § 11-106

 In 1996, the legislature enacted General Obligations Law § 11-106.
 This provision gives firefighters a cause of action in negligence for line-of-duty injuries, except against municipal employers and fellow workers.
 Thus, an injured firefighter now has two potential avenues for recovery from negligent parties.
-First, if the violation of a statute, rule, or city ordinance caused injury to a firefighter, he may bring a lawsuit under GML § 205-a.
-Second, if someone’s negligence caused the injuries, regardless of whether there was a violation of a statute, the firefighter may bring a cause of action in negligence, except against his employer.
+If the violation of a statute, rule, or city ordinance caused injury to a firefighter, they can bring a lawsuit under GML § 205-a.
+If someone’s negligence caused the injuries, regardless of whether there was a violation of a statute, the firefighter may bring a cause of action in negligence, except against his employer.

 what should I do if I sustain an injury in the line of duty?

 If you sustain a work-related injury, you should immediately take the following two steps:

 - Complete an accurate CD-72 Report (also known as a Line of Duty Member Injury Report) that specifies the negligent condition that caused your injury.
 This will be important evidence, and it is recommended that you ask an officer for help if you have not completed this document in the past.

 - After you document your injury with a doctor or hospital, contact a lawyer who has experience handling firefighter injury cases.

 How can Napoli Shkolnik help with a firefighter injury claim?

 Napoli Shkolnik has access to the resources and information needed to help you build a successful case.
 We are uniquely positioned with former firefighters who are familiar with the risks that firefighters face.
 Of Counsel Stephen Holihan is a retired firefighter who has been disabled by the events of the 9/11 World Trade Center Attacks.